Did you purchase a vehicle that has Boogey Lights® installed on it?

 2. List of all controllers that are out of production: This lists all controllers we've manufactured in the past 15+ years.
 These controllers have been replaced by the controllers listed in #1 above but you can download documentation and order parts for them even though they're no longer being made.

 Once you know which controller you have, you can then download the operating documentation for that controller.
-And, if you need to order parts for the controller (e.g. RF remote), you can do that too once you know the model.
+And, if you need to order parts for the controller (e.g. RF wireless remote), you can do that too once you know the model.

 Trouble Shooting Your Lighting System